-- security evaluation and certification. - Solutions that do not support PIN entry certification.
+- security evaluation and certification. - Solutions that do not support PIN entry can either take PCI MPoC or PCI Contactless Payments on COTS (CPoC[TM]), but PCI CPoC is not recommended by the payment schemes.

 • Solutions with PIN entry must go through PCI Mobile Payments on COTS (PCI MPoC[TM])